 This is a Beautycounter deodorant review and summary of my results.
 It is such a great non toxic deodorant that works well, smells, amazing, is good for your health, is paraben free and fragrance free, and is refillable, meaning that it cuts down on waste and is better for the environment.
-Plus it actually works!
-In this post you will find my full review of the Beautycounter deodorant.

-If you’ve been following me for a while you know how important I think it is for people to use a non-toxic deodorant.
-In fact, it’s one of the first things I tell people to swap when they are trying to switch to safe personal care products.
+If you've been following me for a while you know how important I think it is for people to use a non-toxic deodorant.
+In fact, it's one of the first things I tell people to swap when they are trying to switch to safe personal care products.
 I have written extensively on this topic before, in this post, Deodorant Health Risks, but if you are new to the idea that deodorants can contain ingredients that are harmful to our health, I will do a quick overview before we get to my Beautycounter deodorant review.

 Deodorant Health Risks: Aluminum